hexonaut/TensorImageSearch/README.md

 # Use

-The concordance load file can be used to load the native image files, and associated prediction text into a e-dicvoery tool, to keyword search alongside other file types such as docx, emails etc.  So for example, if one of the tensorflow image classify predictions was cheetah, if the files were loaded into an e-discovery tool using the concordance load file generated from this script, then the image file associated with the prediction cheetah would be returned in the e-discovery result set for keyword cheetah.
+The concordance load file can be used to load the native image files, and associated prediction text into a e-discovery tool, to keyword search alongside other file types such as docx, emails etc.  So for example, if one of the tensorflow image classify predictions was cheetah, if the files were loaded into an e-discovery tool using the concordance load file generated from this script, then the image file associated with the prediction cheetah would be returned in the e-discovery result set for keyword cheetah.
 The concordance load file also lists the top predction and score as separate metadata fields, so you can search across e.g. top prediction contains 'x' in the e-discovery tool.

 The SQLITE database file can be used as a standalone file for searching through all predictions for a set of files.
 The tables are structured as follows: